sygmaprotocol/sygma-sdk/examples/evm-to-evm-fungible-transfer/README.md

 The example will use `ethers` in conjuction with the sygma-sdk to create a transfer from `Goerli` to `Sepolia` with a test ERC20 token.

-Replace the placeholder values in the script with your own Ethereum wallet private key and provider URL.
+Replace the placeholder values in the `.env` file with your own Ethereum wallet private key.

 ## Script Functionality